PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 Multiple or Concurrent publications

 Papers describing essentially the same research should not be published in more than one journal or primary publication.
-Hence, authors should not submit for consideration a manuscript that has already been published in another journal.
-Submitting the same manuscript to more than one journal concurrently, constitutes unethical publishing behaviour and is unacceptable.
+Authors should not submit for consideration a manuscript that has already been published in another journal.
+Submitting the same manuscript to more than one journal concurrently, without full disclosure, constitutes unethical publishing behaviour.

 Authorship of the paper